Calculator/Resources/401(k) and Retirement Planning in North Carolina: 2026 Complete Guide

 When Roth Makes More Sense

-If you're early in your career in the 12% federal bracket, or if you expect tax rates to rise in the future, Roth contributions make sense.
+If you're early in your career in the 12% federal bracket, or if you expect income tax rates to rise in the future, Roth contributions make more sense.
 You pay taxes now at a lower rate and withdraw tax-free in retirement.
-Roth 401(k) accounts also have no required minimum distributions (RMDs) during your lifetime under SECURE 2.0 rules.
+Roth 401(k) accounts also have no required minimum distributions (RMDs) during your lifetime under SECURE 2.0 rules — a meaningful advantage for those who don't need to draw from the account in early retirement.

 Many NC workers benefit from contributing to both — traditional for the immediate tax break, Roth for tax-free retirement income.
-If your employer offers both, splitting contributions gives you tax diversification: flexibility to draw from either pool in retirement depending on your income and tax situation that year.
+Splitting contributions gives you tax diversification: flexibility to draw from either pool in retirement depending on your income and tax situation that year.
+If your employer offers both, a 50/50 split is a reasonable default for mid-career workers who aren't certain whether their retirement tax rate will be higher or lower than their current rate.

 Take-Home Pay: What Each Contribution Level Actually Costs You

-The table below shows the real take-home cost of 401(k) contributions for a single filer at a $75,000 salary in NC (22% federal bracket, 4.25% NC state tax).
-The "actual cost" column shows how much your paycheck shrinks per dollar deferred after accounting for tax savings:
+The table below shows the real take-home cost of 401(k) contributions for a single filer at a $75,000 salary in NC (22% federal bracket, 3.99% NC state tax).
+The "net cost" column shows how much your paycheck shrinks after accounting for tax savings.

-Maxing out your 401(k) at $23,500 costs you only $17,331 in take-home pay after tax savings — 26% less than the gross contribution amount.
-Use the NC Paycheck Calculator to see exactly how a specific contribution percentage changes your bi-weekly paycheck.
+Maxing out at $23,500 costs you only $17,392 in take-home pay after tax savings — 26% less than the gross contribution amount.
+Put differently: for every $1 you put in the 401(k), you're only giving up about 74 cents from your paycheck.
+Use the NC Paycheck Calculator to see exactly how a specific contribution percentage changes your bi-weekly paycheck at your salary level.

 NC-Specific Retirement Tax Advantages

-North Carolina offers several tax advantages that affect retirement income planning — not just the accumulation phase:
+North Carolina offers several tax advantages that affect retirement income planning — not just the accumulation phase.
+These advantages make NC particularly attractive for retirees comparing states.

 NC does not tax Social Security benefits, regardless of your income.
 This is a meaningful advantage over states like Minnesota, Colorado, and Connecticut that partially tax Social Security.
-For a retiree receiving $24,000/year in Social Security, NC's exemption saves $1,020 annually compared to a state that taxes it at 4.25%.
+For a retiree receiving $24,000/year in Social Security, NC's exemption saves $958 annually compared to a state that taxes it at 3.99%.
+NC also has no local income taxes — your state tax rate in Charlotte, Raleigh, or Asheville is identical, unlike New York City or Philadelphia which add city income taxes on top of state tax.
+See our guide on Social Security taxation in NC for the full picture.

 Vesting, Rollovers, and Early Withdrawals